ajaykarwal/glamour-bazaar/_pages/how-to-order.md

 # How To Order

-Browse through our catalogue of statement jewellery and accessories and make a note of the names and codes of the products you are interested in.
+Browse through our catalogue of statement jewellery and accessories and make a note of the names and codes of the products you are interested in purchasing.

 Simply email <a href="mailto:hello@glamourbazaar.co.uk">hello@glamourbazaar.co.uk</a> with details of the products you would like to order and a member of the team will create your order.